bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

      const BrowserWindow = electron.BrowserWindow;  // Module to create native browser window.

 Next store a reference to the main window of the application, `mainWindow`.
-Once it is created, the app will not terminate until `mainWindow` is set to null or goes out of scope.
-This typically happens when the app is closed.
+Once it is created, the app will not terminate until `mainWindow` goes out of scope.
+That typically happens when the app is closed.

-     let mainWindow=null;
+     let mainWindow = null;

-This function creates the main window (using `index.html`)
+This function creates the main window using `index.html`:

      var createWindow = function() {

          let hidden = 'shown';
-         let opts = {width: 600, height: 400};
+         let opts = { width: 600, height: 400 };
          let fullURL='file://' + path.resolve(__dirname , 'index.html');

-This is the key here -- this script `bispreload.js` is run __before__ the html file is loaded and can include node-style requires even if the rest of the window has no node integration (turned off below nodeIntegration:false).
+This is key here — the script `bispreload.js` is run _before_ the html file is loaded and can include Node-style requires even if the rest of the window has no node integration (note the `nodeIntegration:false` line in the block below).
 See the [section on the renderer process](#The-Renderer-Process) for more details.

          let preload =  path.resolve(__dirname, 'bispreload.js');

-We next create the main window:
+Next create the main window:

+         mainWindow = new BrowserWindow({
-         mainWindow=new BrowserWindow({width: opts.width,
+                    width: opts.width,
                     height: opts.height,
                     show: true,
                     webPreferences: {
                         nodeIntegration: false,
                         preload: preload,
                     },
                     });

-We register callbacks using ES6-style arrow functions
+Register callbacks using ES6-style arrow functions

          mainWindow.once('ready-to-show', () => { mainWindow.show(); });
-         mainWindow.on('closed', () => { mainWindow = null;});
+         mainWindow.on('closed', () => { mainWindow = null; });

-We load the URL to start
+Load the URL to start

          mainWindow.loadURL(fullURL);
      };

-The callbacks are copied straight from Electron examples:
+These callbacks are copied directly from Electron examples:

      // Quit when all windows are closed. app.on('window-all-closed', function() {